dell/terraform-provider-powerscale/docs/index.md

 - `auth_type` (Number) what should be the auth type, 0 for basic and 1 for session-based
 - `timeout` (Number) specifies a time limit for requests

+## Best Practices
+1. The parent resource attributes of a certain resource (e.g. groupnet field of subnet resource) can only be designated at creation.
+Once designated, they cannot be modified except for parent resource renaming.
+2. The name of a resource is modifiable, but it is necessary to make sure its name referenced in the child resources is also updated (can be done manually or use reference resource_id.name).
+3. Resources with child resources cannot be deleted independently.
+Use terraform destroy to delete all resources directly or delete all the child resources at the same time (depends_on is recommended to manage resources, serving as a precheck for delete operations).